On the Davenport-Heilbronn theorems and second order terms: Introduction

 \end{theorem}

-Note that the case where $\Sigma_p$ consists of the maximal cubic orders over $\Z_p$ for all $p$ yields Theorem~1, and also yields a corresponding interpretation of the asymptotic constants in Theorem~1 as a product of local Euler factors.
+Note that the case where $\Sigma_p$ consists of the maximal cubic orders over $\Z_p$ for all $p$ yields Theorem~3, and also yields a corresponding interpretation of the asymptotic constants in Theorem~3 as a product of local Euler factors.
 Indeed, these Euler factors correspond to local weighted counts of the possible cubic algebras that can arise over $\Q_p$ and over $\Q_\infty=\R$.
+Theorem~4 is deduced by letting $\Sigma_p$ consist of all maximal cubic orders over $\Z_p$ that are not totally ramified at $p$, and then applying class field theory (see \S8.1 and \S8.5).

 Meanwhile, the case where $\Sigma_p$ consists of {all} orders in \'etale cubic algebras over $\Q_p$ yields Theorem~\ref{ringwithres}, and again also yields the analogous interpretation of the constants in Theorem~\ref{ringwithres}.
-Theorem~\ref{gensigma1} thus simultaneously generalizes Theorems~\ref{main1} and \ref{ringwithres} in a natural way, and moreover, it yields a natural interpretation of the various constants $ {\frac{\pi^2}{72}}$, $ { \frac{\pi^2}{24}}$, $ {\frac{1}{12\zeta(3)}}$, $ {\frac{1}{4\zeta(3)}}$, etc.\ that appear in the asymptotics of these theorems.
+Theorem~\ref{gensigma1} thus simultaneously generalizes Theorems~\ref{main1}, \ref{main2}, 5, and \ref{ringwithres} in a natural way, and moreover, it yields a natural interpretation of the various constants $ {\frac{\pi^2}{72}}$, $ { \frac{\pi^2}{24}}$, $ {\frac{1}{12\zeta(3)}}$, $ {\frac{1}{4\zeta(3)}}$, 4/3, 2, etc.\ that appear in the asymptotics of these theorems.